Gaoping, Liuyang

 Gaoping Town (高坪镇 (高坪鎮, Gāopíng Zhèn)) is a suburban town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 38,600 and an area of 257.4 km2.
 It borders the towns of Yonghe and Gugang in the north, Zhonghe Town in the east, Chengtanjiang Town in the south, and the subdistricts of Hehua and Guankou in the west.

 History

 Gaoping was incorporated as a township in April 1950.

 In October 2005, it was upgraded to a town.

 Administrative division

-The town is divided into 11 villages and one community, the following areas:
+The town is divided into 11 villages and one community, which include the following areas: